snukem/wildfires/outline.md

 ---

-#### **What You'll Learn**
+#### **What We'll Learn**
-You'll learn to source and evaluate diverse data types (API, vector, raster) and understand the domain-specific importance of each data source for a real-world problem.
+We'll learn to source and evaluate diverse data types (API, vector, raster) and understand the domain-specific importance of each data source for a real-world problem.

 ### **STEP 2: Scheduled Batch Processing - The Automation Engine**